microconfig/microconfig-idea-plugin/README.md

 IntelliJ IDEA plugin for Microconfig that allows navigating to #include and placeholders' sources, resolving placeholders and other useful stuff.

-### Installation
-Install plugin by name `Microconfig.io` from Idea `Settings -> Plugins -> Marketplace`

-Or download plugin zip file from https://plugins.jetbrains.com/plugin/12064-microconfig-io and import it via <br> `Settings -> Plugins -> Install plugin from disk...`

 ### Plugin usage
 Plugin adds it's submenu in `Main Menu -> Tools -> Microconfig`.
 Also the same menu appears in `RightClick` menu.